-- 6.2.1 Subpoenas shall be prioritized in the chronological order in which they are received at the laboratory.
-In cases where multiple subpoenas are accepted for a given day, it shall be the duty of the forensic scientist to notify the attorneys of the conflict so that they are aware of the situation and can work out the scheduling conflict. - 6.2.2 Idaho State Police Forensic Services personnel will provide testimony in Driving Under the Influence cases when an approved breath testing instrument was used under the following circumstances, if requested: - 6.2.2.1 As an expert for the prosecution when the defense has acquired its own expert; - 6.2.2.2 As an expert for the public defender when the prosecution has acquired its own (non-ISPFS) expert; - 6.2.2.3 An unusual circumstance has occurred surrounding the administration of a DUI breath test. - 6.2.3 When summoned to State or Federal Court in criminal cases, or job related civil cases, employees shall report to the court as part of their normal work related duties.
+- 9.2.1 Subpoenas shall be prioritized in the chronological order in which they are received at the laboratory.
+In cases where multiple subpoenas are accepted for a given day, it shall be the duty of the forensic scientist to notify the attorneys of the conflict so that they are aware of the situation and can work out the scheduling conflict. - 9.2.2 Idaho State Police Forensic Services personnel will provide testimony in Driving Under the Influence cases when an approved breath testing instrument was used under the following circumstances, if requested: - As an expert for the prosecution when the defense has acquired its own expert; - As an expert for the public defender when the prosecution has acquired its own (non-ISPFS) expert; - An unusual circumstance has occurred surrounding the administration of a DUI breath test. - 9.2.3 When summoned to State or Federal Court in criminal cases, or job related civil cases, employees shall report to the court as part of their normal work related duties.
 If the court pays witness fees, they shall be remitted to Idaho State Police Financial Services.

-6.3 CRIME SCENES AND CLANDESTINE LABORATORY CALL-OUT AND ASSISTANCE
+9.3 CRIME SCENES AND CLANDESTINE LABORATORY CALL-OUT AND ASSISTANCE

-- 6.3.1 The Idaho State Police Forensic Services shall provide support at crime/clan-lab scenes subject to the following guidelines. - 6.3.2 The following are recommended guidelines for responding to crime scenes: - 6.3.2.1 When assistance is requested, determine the nature of the crime, the agency and officer requesting laboratory assistance, and any other information that may help identify the needs of personnel at the scene.
+- 9.3.1 The Idaho State Police Forensic Services shall provide support at crime/clan-lab scenes subject to the following guidelines. - 9.3.2 The following are recommended guidelines for responding to crime scenes: - When assistance is requested, determine the nature of the crime, the agency and officer requesting laboratory assistance, and any other information that may help identify the needs of personnel at the scene.
 Notify the Crime Scene Coordinator, relaying the above information.
 The Crime Scene Coordinator will notify the relevant Lab Manager.
 The Lab Manager will notify the Laboratory System Director, who will make a courtesy notification to the Police Services Major.
-The Crime Scene Coordinator may also contact the district captain of ISP Investigations and communicate pertinent information and request for assistance. - 6.3.2.2 If Forensic Services elects to respond, they shall notify additional forensic scientists who may be of assistance at the scene and proceed to the laboratory to collect any required supplies. - 6.3.2.3 Forensic Services personnel shall identify themselves to law enforcement personnel who are present at a crime scene. - 6.3.3 Law enforcement shall obtain a warrant for the specified crime scene prior to forensic services personnel entering and/or processing the scene.
+The Crime Scene Coordinator may also contact the district captain of ISP Investigations and communicate pertinent information and request for assistance. - If Forensic Services elects to respond, they shall notify additional forensic scientists who may be of assistance at the scene and proceed to the laboratory to collect any required supplies. - Forensic Services personnel shall identify themselves to law enforcement personnel who are present at a crime scene. - 9.3.3 Law enforcement shall obtain a warrant for the specified crime scene prior to forensic services personnel entering and/or processing the scene.
 ISPFS personnel shall be allowed to review the warrant before entering the scene and will request a copy for their documentation.
-Deviations from this policy must be approved by the Laboratory System Director. - 6.3.4 Law enforcement personnel shall secure the scene prior to laboratory personnel becoming involved on-site.
+Deviations from this policy must be approved by the ISPFS Major. - 9.3.4 Law enforcement personnel shall secure the scene prior to laboratory personnel becoming involved on-site.
 Forensic Services personnel shall not remain at a crime scene or clandestine lab if insufficient law enforcement officers are present to maintain security.
 When the security of a crime scene or clan lab becomes uncertain or safety conditions become compromised, Forensic Services personnel may immediately leave the premises.
-The forensic scientist shall notify the appropriate authorities as to the reason the departure was necessary. - 6.3.5 Only trained clandestine laboratory personnel shall be allowed to enter a suspected clandestine laboratory site.
-Forensic scientists so trained shall have completed the requisite course-work as outlined by Forensic Services
+The forensic scientist shall notify the appropriate authorities as to the reason the departure was necessary. - 9.3.5 Only trained clandestine laboratory personnel shall be allowed to enter a suspected clandestine laboratory site.
+Forensic scientists so trained shall have completed the requisite course-work as outlined by Forensic Services and the Department.
+Prior to entry into such, Forensic Services personnel shall put on clothing and safety equipment commensurate to the circumstances.
+Prior to entering a potential laboratory, Forensic Services personnel shall ensure that fire and safety personnel have been notified or are present.

-Quality Procedure Manual Administrative Policies Revision 2
+Quality Procedure Manual 9 Administrative Policies